With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

 As a result, borrowing became more difficult for those heading into their later years, with many lenders lowering their maximum lending age limits and reducing the provision of interest-only mortgages.

-However, since the Financial Conduct Authority (FCA) recently improved access to mortgage borrowing for those in retirement, the door finally reopened for everyone seeking finance; no matter their age.
+However, since the Financial Conduct Authority (FCA) improved access to mortgage borrowing for those in retirement, the door finally reopened for everyone seeking finance; no matter their age.

 So, what is a Retirement Interest-Only (RIO) mortgage?